Skip to main content

 Deployment Options Overview

-This section provides a quick overview for a few common deployment options for Netdata.
+This section provides a quick overview of a few common deployment options for Netdata.

 You can read about Standalone Deployment and Deployment with Centralization Points in the documentation inside this section.